Samsung/tizen-docs/docs/application/native/guides/ui/efl/component-genlist-m.md

       }
       ```

-   4. Define the `del` function.This function is called when the genlist item is deleted.
+   d.
+Define the `del` function.

+   This function is called when the genlist item is deleted.
 It deletes any data that has been allocated at the item's creation.

-      ```
+      ```csharp
       static void
       _item_del(void *data, Evas_Object *obj)
       {